Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 agentgrep search¶

-The agentgrep search command is the smart default for “what did I say about X?” — it ranks matches by relevance, collapses near-duplicates, and groups the survivors by session, so the best answer rises to the top instead of scrolling past in discovery order.
-Where grep is rg-shaped (every matching line, newest-first), search is results-shaped: fewer, better rows.
+The agentgrep search command is the smart default for “what did I say about X?” — it ranks matches by relevance, uses newest as the stable tie-break, and groups them by session, so the best answer rises to the top.
+Where grep is rg-shaped and preserves scan order, search is results-shaped: fewer, better rows.

-Like grep, it searches normalized prompt records by default and takes explicit --scope controls for conversations.
+Like grep, it searches normalized prompt-history records by default. --deep opens a bounded set of conversations selected from prompt matches; --exhaustive opens every readable conversation backend.
 Scoring uses rapidfuzz’s WRatio — a token-aware 0-100 similarity — against the space-joined terms.

 Examples¶